-Millet Bisi Bele Bhat is a flavorful, aromatic, healthy, easy to make a one-pot meal that is served with Papad, Salad, Chutney and Raita.
+Millet Bisi Bele Bath is a flavorful, aromatic, healthy, easy to make a one-pot meal made with millets, lentils and vegetables.
 This is a Jain recipe made without onion and garlic though you can add it if if you wish to.

 Though this recipe is perfect for any day but is especially useful during the current lockdown situation as it is made with staple pantry items namely, lentil and millet plus whatever veggies you have.